 approximately 312 employees have participated in the scheme.

 Cycle to Work is a Tax and National Insurance free scheme to help promote

 healthier journeys to work and reduce pollution and congestion.

-By taking part in the scheme employees can save an average of up to 25 per cent
+By taking part in the scheme employees can save an average of up to 25% off the

-off the cost of a bike in tax and NI contributions, depending on a person’s
+cost of a bike in tax and NI contributions (depending on the individuals income

 The Council aims to show the benefits of a Cycle to Work scheme and encourage